Petethegoat/csgo-autoexec/README.md

 ## [autoexec.cfg](https://raw.githubusercontent.com/Petethegoat/csgo-autoexec/master/autoexec.cfg)
 A reasonably slim yet feature packed autoexec.cfg for [Counter-Strike: Global Offensive](http://counter-strike.net).

+**This will get you banned from ESEA, and possibly other services that prohibit jumpthrow binds.
+Make sure you remove them in their entirety before playing on ESEA servers, including PUGs.**

 #### Installation
 Place `autoexec.cfg` in your `...\Steam\steamapps\common\Counter-Strike Global Offensive\csgo\cfg` folder.